ofloveandhate/bertini_real/python/docs/tutorials/tmesh.rst

 Introduction to TMesh with bertini_real
 ========================================

-The TMesh class in bertini_real allows user to export and solidify (raw & smooth surfaces) stereolithography (STL) for 3D printing.
+The TMesh class in bertini_real allows user to export and solidify (raw & smooth surfaces) OBJ filesfor 3D printing.

 Python Scripting
 *****************

-After decomposing a surface, you can run the following python codes to export and solidify STL in the Python Shell.
+After decomposing a surface, you can run the following python codes to export and solidify OBJ in the Python Shell.
 We are using a surface **"Whitney"** in this example ☂️ .

 ::